syhyunpark/csim/README.md

 # csim
-codes for fitting a constrained single-index model (CSIM)
+R codes for fitting a constrained single-index model (CSIM)